Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

-Here is an example.
-I've traced some of my ancestors from a small cluster of distant "cousins" of the royal-stuart clan, their name being Tyrell, or Tirell or other variations.
-The descendants have a special club and web page to join.
+Here is an example: I've traced some of my ancestors from a small cluster of distant "cousins" of the royal-Stuart clan, their name being Tyrell, Tirell, or other variations.
+The descendants have a special club and webpage to join.
 They were very distantly related to the Stuarts that make up the Royal Family in England; therefore, I am permitted to wear a small pin or dagger with the Stuart crest if I should choose to obtain a full Scottish kit (kilt and accessories).
-However, "Inglish" means "an Englander living abroad" or in my poetic opinion -- a stranger in a strange land .
+However, "Inglish" means "an Englander living abroad" or, in my poetic opinion, a stranger in a strange land.

-The particular family called "English" (there are several) split, and a portion moved to Ireland, others to Scotland, others retaining the original spelling and staying in England.
-A great-great grandfather went to London and shipped out to America with at least one of his brothers in the early 1800s in order to make a better living.
-They progressed through the Eastern US to Ohio and some traveled onward, possibly all the way through to California, possibly working on America's new railroads.
-Others in my father's mother's family line came to North America in the earlier 1700s, or possibly before.
+The particular family called "English" (there are several) split and a portion moved to Ireland, others to Scotland, others retaining the original spelling and staying in England.
+A great-great-grandfather went to London and shipped out to America with at least one of his brothers in the early 1800s to make a better living.
+They progressed through the Eastern US to Ohio, some traveled onward, possibly through California and possibly working on America's new railroads.
+Others in my father's mother's family line came to North America in the early 1700s or possibly before.

 With the Italians, family tracing could be easier, because Italian immigrants often stayed together when they came to America, as you will read further on.
 I've included links to records of families, military records, etc. for you to use.
-However, free access to records avaiable only to members with a paid membership, such as those at Ancestor.Com are available at :
+However, free access to records available only to members with a paid membership, such as those at Ancestor.com are available at :

 - University and College Libraries